ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   be present in their network.
 As part of the mechanism for Platform Identity, cryptographic proof of the identity of the manufacturer is also provided.
-* Software Measurement is the mechanism that reports the state of mutable software components on the device, and can assure network managers that they have known, untampered software configured to run in their network.
+* Software Measurement is the mechanism that reports the state of mutable software components on the device, and can assure network managers that they have known, authentic software configured to run in their network.

 Using these two interlocking services, RIV provides a procedure that assures a network operator that the equipment in